 As you can see from the diagram, the same angles we expressed in degrees are now expressed in bearings.
 You may be wondering why anyone would use a system of bearings instead of degrees.
 This is somewhat anachronistic.
 Surveyors of old used this system because it was easier to compute areas and closure ( more on this subject later ) using the bearings rather than degrees.
 While almost all calculations done today are done with computer programs, we are left with the customs of old.

 In looking at plats you rarely find the bearings expressed only in degrees.
 Usually you will find the bearing expressed as degrees, minutes, and seconds.
-Minutes and seconds are divisions of a degree with one degree equalling 60 minutes and one minute equalling 60 degrees.
+Minutes and seconds are divisions of a degree with one degree equalling 60 minutes and one minute equalling 60 seconds.
 This derives from early nautical derivations and again is somewhat anachronistic.
 Bearings will always begin with either S or N, followed by the degrees minutes and seconds, followed by E or W.

 Now lets put it together.
 Below is a representation of a property with 5 points, each seperated by a distance and a direction given in bearings.